-Or this happens a lot to me: I run a hot bath, put in Epson salt, pour some beautiful bath bubbles in that have a soothing aroma; and then I sit down and prepare for a long, peaceful soak.
+Or this happens a lot to me: I run a hot bath, put in Epson salt, pour some beautiful bath bubbles that have a soothing aroma and then I sit down and prepare for a long, peaceful soak.
 Without warning I’m flooded with a flashback.

 I guess I’d like to believe that God can and should just step in, wave His magic wand, and everything disappears like magic.
 I’m healed.

 Wouldn’t that be nice?

 The problem is that in the disappearing act wouldn’t all those pieces of me disappear, too?
 I would never learn who I am.
 God knows what I need much better than I. He doesn’t want me on auto-pilot my whole life.
 He also doesn’t want me in the tragedy zone forever, either.

 What He does want is for my wholeness and restoration.
 For me to return to the place where He created me to be.
 He watched as my vulnerability was smashed time and time again.